Get

 Image Credit: monicore, Pixabay

-Ideally, these cats require good grooming at least four to five times per week to keep mats and tangles down.
-Another factor to consider is when the hair gets too long, it requires trimming by a veterinarian or professional groomer (you can do this yourself, but ensure you learn the proper technique for the task).
-The reason for this is when the hair gets too long around the rear, waste can collect in the coat.
+Ideally, these cats require good grooming at least three to four times per week to keep mats and tangles under control.
+Another factor to consider is that if the coat becomes extremely matted, it may require trimming by a veterinarian or professional groomer (you can do this yourself, but ensure you learn the proper technique).

-When owing a long-haired cat, you’ll also want to keep lint rollers handy to get the long cat hair off clothing, bedding, and furniture.
+When you live with a long-haired cat, you’ll really want to keep lint rollers handy to get the long cat hair off clothing, bedding, and furniture.
 However, if you want to snuggle with a fur baby with soft and luxurious fur, a long-haired cat is for you.

 What Are the Common Types of Long-Haired Cats?